Understanding MVP In Food Product Development

 • Expansion: After confirming strong local demand and refining its offerings, Starbucks expanded to new locations and broadened its menu.

-• Continuous MVP Thinking: Even as it grew, Starbucks continued to test new products and flavors in select markets before wider rollouts.
+• Continuous MVP Thinking: Even as it grew, Starbucks continued to test new products and flavours in select markets before wider rollouts.

-Key Takeaway: Starbucks started small, listened to customers, iterated its offerings, and only scaled up after validating its core product and experience, demonstrating the power of the MVP mindset in building a global brand.
+Key Takeaway: Starbucks started small, listened to customers, iterated on its offerings, and scaled only after validating its core product and experience, demonstrating the power of the MVP mindset in building a global brand.

 MVP vs Prototype – Know the Difference